lotusnprod/lotus-manuscript/manuscript.md

 Based on this first manually validated dataset, filtering criteria ([src/r/filter_dirty.R](https://github.com/lotusnprod/lotus-processor/tree/main/src/r/filter_dirty.R)) were established to maximize precision and recall.
 Another 100 entries were sampled, this time respecting the whole set ratios.
 After manual validation, 97% of true positives were reached on the second set.
-A summary of the validation results is given in [SI-2](#si-2-summary-of-the-validation-statistics).
+A summary of the validation results is given in [Appendix 2](#appendix-2-summary-of-the-validation-statistics).
 Once validated, the filtering criteria were established to the whole curated set to filter entries chosen for dissemination ([src/3_analyzing/2_validating.R](https://github.com/lotusnprod/lotus-processor/tree/main/src/3_analyzing/2_validating.R)).

 ### Unit Testing